flatironhealth/fh-immuta-utils/doc/managing_configs.md

 hostname: my-database.foo.com
 port: 5439
 database: db-name
-# Prefix to add to name of data source created in Immuta
+# Prefix to prepend to name of data source created in Immuta
-user_prefix:
+prefix:
 handler_type: PostgreSQL
 # List of schemas to enroll where for each schema,
 # we only want to enroll tables with a specific name/prefix